dynatrace-oss/dynatrace-aws-s3-log-forwarder/README.md

     export DYNATRACE_TENANT_UUID=replace_with_your_dynatrace_tenant_uuid
     ```

+    **IMPORTANT:** Your stack name should have a maximum of 54 characters, otherwise deployment will fail.

 1. Create an AWS SSM SecureString Parameter to store your Dynatrace access token to ingest logs.

     ```bash